 Now, it’s a double-edged sword.
-You can get your music out there easily, but you whine when the royalties stink.
-Boo Hoo.
-Do the numbers: despite the fact that royalties stink, statistically, most all acoustic musicians who aren’t super-stars get so few streaming plays that you should be lucky to have your music accessible.
+You can get your music out there easily, but the royalties stink.
+In the big picture, don’t worry about it, and stop whining.
+Statistically, most all acoustic musicians who aren’t super-stars get so few streaming plays that you’re lucky to make pennies.
 And that’s for some really good, established names.
 One Grammy-nominated band I presented a year or two ago was lamenting that the only place to sell music was at the shows.
 They checked their iTunes balance that showed that in the past month, only three tunes were purchased.
 It turns out that I had purchased them for promotional purposes.
+You do it for the added exposure, the easy access to tunes and videos for promoting shows.
+The algorithms that most services use are helpful in letting new fans find your work.

 How does social media hurt or help this?
 It absolutely helps with exposure, helps keep fans on top of your schedule, but more importantly, and so few people get this right, it can establish a bond with a community that can forge better attendance down the road, and at future locations as well.